AaltoSciComp/scicomp-docs/news/new_project_paniikki_utilisation_pr.rst

 Can Aalto help you?
 -------------------
 YES!!!
 We are always glad to help you and we want you to get advantage of the luxurious workstations in Paniikki(The NVIDIA Quadro P5000 GPUs in Paniikki costed us €2K/module).
 We will build a desktop app that allows you to use complete scientific containers on Paniikki machines, remotely without any use of Terminal.
+We will also prepare containers for famous ML courses so you don't have to struggle setting the infrastructures.

 How are we going to deliver this?
 =================================